-ABOUT THE WRITER: Harry Sabulis is film, music, theatre and media crazed writer with a passion for all things artsy.
+ABOUT THE WRITER: Harry Sabulis is a film, music, theatre and media crazed writer with a passion for all things artsy.
 A certified nerd and aspiring screenwriter, Harry loves storytelling in all of its forms.
 You can read some of his film reviews on his blog, Kill The Critic.

 A classical painting brought to life through vibrant shots, chilling performances and a vintage setting, Phantom Thread is up there with 2018’s Oscar contenders – and for good reason.

 An elegant mystery that slowly unwinds, aptly, like a spool of thread, Phantom Thread is the lasted collaboration between acclaimed writer/director Paul Thomas Anderson (of There Will Be Blood, The Master and Inherent Vice fame) and acclaimed actor Daniel Day-Lewis (of Lincoln and There Will be Blood fame) in what is alleged to be the latter’s final performance – and a fitting one at that.

 Phantom Thread follows fashion designer Reynolds Woodcock (Lewis) as he falls in love with a young waitress (Vicky Krieps) in a beautiful yet twisted clash of two complicated minds.
 While the film is rather slow to start, the story builds towards the very end, resulting in a slow-burn of a piece with secrets sewn within its very fabric.
 Through its costumes and overall demeanour, the film manages to capture the essence of 1950’s London without feeling dated or derivative.
 This results in an eerily modern period piece unlike most to come before it.